Database 2018-07-31

 There are three types of relationships in ER diagrams.

-Relationship Type Table Relationship Line Type
+Type of Relationship Table Relationship Line Type

 Many-to-Many Relationship Many-to-many table relationship Solid line (Parent ↔ Child)